CuteNikki/NisoPlugin/README.md

 - **Warps**: Set and manage warp points for easy teleportation.
 - **Homes**: Allow players to set and teleport to their homes.
+- **Teleport Asks**: Players can ask for teleportation to other players.
 - **Fly**: Toggle flight mode for yourself or other players.
 - **Vanish**: Toggle vanish mode for yourself or other players.
 - **Repair**: Repair the item in your hand.